Treaty of Bucharest (1916)

 The Treaty of Bucharest of 1916 was signed between Romania and the Entente Powers on 4 (Old Style)/17 (New Style) August 1916 in Bucharest.
 The treaty stipulated the conditions under which Romania agreed to join the war on the side of the Entente, particularly territorial promises in Austria-Hungary.
 The signatories bound themselves to keep secret the contents of the treaty until a general peace was concluded.

 Negotiations

 In 1915 Lieutenant-Colonel Christopher Thomson, a fluent French speaker, was sent to Bucharest as British military attaché on Kitchener's initiative to bring Romania into the war.
 But when there he quickly formed the view that an unprepared and ill-armed Romania facing a war on three fronts against Austria-Hungary, Turkey and Bulgaria would be a liability not an asset to the allies.
-This view was brushed aside by Whitehall and he signed (with foreboding) a Military Convention with Romania on 13 August 1916.
+This view was brushed aside by Whitehall and he signed a Military Convention with Romania on 13 August 1916.
 Thompson became head of the British Military Mission.